PeppyHare/r/content/notes/research/hyak.md

 ctest -j20 --output-on-failure --label-regex "Unit" || return 1
 ```

-I put all of this into a `klone_build_script.sh`, and then kick off a build with:
+I put all of this into a `klone_build_script.sh` in the warpxm project root, and then kick off a build with:

 ```bash
 salloc -A aaplasma -c 20 --mem=24G --time=2:00:00 srun ./klone_build_script.sh
 ```